 2.9 Determination of Total Hydrocarbon Content

-Total Hydrocarbon Content (THC) was analysed using the Spectrophotometric method.
+Total Hydrocarbon Content (THC) was analyzed using the Spectrophotometric method.
 The soil samples were dried and lumps were gently crushed in a mortar.
-Thereafter, 5grams of the sample was weighed and transferred into a glass bottle for extraction and 20 ml of extractant (organic solvent - xylene) was added to the bottle and extracted by shaking in a shaking bath for 1 hour.
+Thereafter, 5.0 g of the sample was weighed and transferred into a glass bottle for extraction and 20 ml of extractant (organic solvent - xylene) was added to the bottle and extracted by shaking in a shaking bath for 1 hour.
 The solids were allowed to settle and filtered into a clean bottle using a glass funnel stuffed with little cotton wool and anhydrous Sodium sulphate at the aperture of the funnel to absorb water (Joel and Amajuoyi, 2010).
 The absorbance of the extract was measured at 420 nm (Ikeogu et al., 2017).

 2.10 Percentage (%) Bioremediation Evaluation